MudroadWhite/New-Principia/README.md

 # New-Principia
 Continuation on [formalizing Principia Mathematica](https://github.com/LogicalAtomist/principia) by Landon Elkind.

+This project is planned to be limited to the following content:
-Added: Chapter 9 except the `Proof as above` theorems
+- [x] Chapter 9 (optionally with "similar as above")
+- [ ] Chapter 10 (optionally with "similar as above")

 ## Why working on it
 - Principia Mathematica has a stable version